kent5i5/SparkleCleaningService/README.md

 3. Firestore NoSql Database is used to store data and keep data in  sync

+## Business Logic

+1. User can open new order without any account ( limited choice of services)
+2. User can sign up for an account
+3. User with an account can customize the order
+    * select  services
+    * review cleaner
+    * make appointments
+4. User will require to enter payment before checkout an order
+5. User should be able to choose to open an account after opening an order

 ## UX Design  by Ka Mei (Kammy) Kwan